u-abramchuk/quines/README.md

 Instructions
 ======

-Windows: open Git Bash and type 'run'
+Type './run' in Git Bash or Terminal to build and test quines.
-Mac OS X: in Terminal type './run'

 Requirements
 ======

+- Git Bash on Windows
 - csc.exe (.NET Framework) or dmcs (mono) to run C# quine
 - node to run JavaScript quine